benpharmd/usp795-797-800/README.md

 - Master Formulations for batched products and any CSP from non-sterile components now required
 - Compounding Records required
 - Single Dose Vials (SDVs) may be used up to 12hr as long as storage requirements are maintained

-### Scope -- USP 797 applies to all persons/places who prepare Compounded Sterile Preparations (CSPs)
-Designated Person (DP)
-- Oversees training program to ensure competency
-- Is responsible for the performance and operation of facility and personnel compounding/using CSPs

 Types of CSPs
 Irrigations